YSI Young Social Innovators

 During the YSI experience, students are asked to identify and develop their own wisdom, strengths, talents and take action in a way that not only makes a difference but is also fun!
 YSI truly believes that everyone has the power to be an innovator.
 By working with their friends, teachers, educators and other members of the community, a TY student can be a force for social good.

-Our TY1 class are looking at the disease Cervical Cancer while TY4 are looking at the issue of Consent
+Our TY1 class are looking at the disease Cervical Cancer while TY4 are looking at the issue of Consent.
+Both participated in the Regional Speak Out in the Lime Tree Theatre, Mary I, Limerick on 28 March.

 Participating in YSI ensures TY students develop many transferable skills including: